dieki-n/OpenDial/README.md

 # OpenDial

-This project is ESP32 firmware for a clone of a Microsoft Surface Dial-like device.
+This project is ESP32 firmware for a bluetooth rotary dial device.
+The main purpose of this device is for use with creativity and art programs, like photoshop.

 ![Image of the device](https://i.redd.it/zjgpwo4b77751.jpg)